 I worked in Cuba primarily as a university professor of English at the Foreign Language Institute of the University of Havana.
 I later completed a course for Travel Guides at the School of Hotel and Tourism in Havana.
 I began working at first as a guide, and later as a travel agent.
 Overall I had 14 years of experience in the travel industry in Cuba.
 I worked for numerous Cuban and foreign companies, including Marazul Tours, Global Exchange, The Center for Cuban Studies, The Fund for Reconciliation and Development, Columbia University, Barry University, Drake University, Community College of Baltimore, Suffolk University, the Art Institute of Chicago, and Art Encounter in Chicago.

 I have traveled to France, Belgium, Germany, and Holland.
 I enjoy traveling, sports, and the outdoors.
 I like meeting people and visiting new places.
-I am married; we have no children.
 I am very familiar with Cuba–its natural wonders as well as its culture, traditions, people, and history.
 In November 2016 I returned to Cuba for the first time in over 5 years.
 Jim and I were guides for a 10-day expedition focused on Cuba’s health care system.
 I enjoyed seeing my family and friends.
 The amount of change in Cuba since I left was very evident.
 It gave me much hope for Cuba’s future.

 JIM LEWIS: I grew up in southern California.
 In 1969 I was drafted and spent an interesting year in the beautiful and exotic Mekong River Delta.
 After my discharge from the army, I attended nursing school on the G.I.
 Bill, graduating in 1975 from Cal State University in Bakersfield.
 My experiences in the military influenced my decision to become a nurse.

 Backing up a bit—in 1999 I visited Cuba for the first time.
 After that I participated in several medical missions and health-care focused seminars and projects.
 After I retired from hospital nursing, I combined my passions for health care and travel and became a Cuba Travel Guide.
 I obtained a BRN Provider Certificate, and developed a popular continuing education course called “Cuba’s Health Care System—Its Strengths and Weaknesses.”
-Since 2012 I’ve facilitated 15 such expeditions for RN’s, other health care professionals, and non-medical travelers.
+Since 2012 I’ve facilitated many expeditions for RN’s, other health care professionals, as well as for non-medical travelers to Cuba.

 We believe it is very important that many more Americans visit Cuba soon, and return on future visits.
 Cubans and Americans are natural, historical allies, and our countries are just 90 miles from each other.
 Our citizens have always gotten along well with each other, even during the darkest days of the Cold War.
 But our governments have not trusted each other during the last half century, and for good reasons.
-Hopefully the ongoing process of Normalization will continue without being sabotaged, but even now in 2017, anything is possible in Cuba’s future.
+We had hoped that the recent process of Normalization would continue forward without being sabotaged, but unfortunately, it has been reversed without any rational reason.

 I live in the lower Sierra Nevada mountains northeast of Sacramento in a very rural county.
 The closest town is Grass Valley.
 I love living close to nature.
 I really enjoy hiking in our forests and kayaking on nearby lakes.
 I also like exploring large cities.
 My two favorites are San Francisco and Havana.